What is Write for Rights?

 Here’s How Write for Rights Works

-- Amnesty identifies 10 to 12 cases—including Prisoners of Conscience, human rights defenders, torture survivors, and communities at risk—where global activism can make a huge impact.
+- Amnesty identifies cases—including Prisoners of Conscience, human rights defenders, torture survivors, and communities at risk—where global activism can make a huge impact.

-- People like you sign up to organize letter writing events, join events, or write on their own in order to generate as many letters on those 10 to 12 cases as possible.
+- People like you sign up to organize letter writing events, join events, or write on their own in order to generate as many letters on those cases as possible.
 Participants write their letters between October and December 31st.
 They report their letters by January 15.

 - Letters and online petitions arrive at government offices, and are sent to prison cells and to families all over the world.